Multi-modal Relational Item Representation Learning for Inferring Substitutable and Complementary Items: Introduction

-\section{INTRODUCTION}

-This paper addresses the challenge of identifying substitutable and complementary items in e-commerce services.
-Understanding these relationships is vital for improving e-commerce services.
-Identifying substitutable items can enhance delivery efficiency and suggest alternatives for out-of-stock products, while recognizing complementary items can assist in recommending potential follow-up purchases to users, boosting company's revenue.
+\section{Introduction}

+This paper studies the problem of inferring item-item relationships in e-commerce services, specifically whether two items are \textit{substitutes} or \textit{complements}.
+These relationships are a core primitive for many downstream services: substitutes enable alternatives for out-of-stock items, while complements support bundle construction and follow-up purchase suggestions.
+Importantly, our goal is \textbf{not} to learn a user-item recommender; rather, we aim to learn item-item relationships that are independent of specific user preferences.

-Modeling substitutable and complementary relationships between items poses two key challenges.
-First, these relationships lack explicit labels and are often inferred from user behaviors, with \textit{co-viewed} items considered substitutable and \textit{co-purchased} items deemed complementary~\cite{decgcn,dhgan,hetasage,transgat,chen2023enhanced,a2cf,sceptre,ye2023,hao2020p,lva}.
-However, user behavior data is often noisy (\Cref{fig:intro}), introducing significant noise to the training process and making it difficult to evaluate performance effectively.
-Second, user behaviors tend to follow heavy-tailed distributions (\Cref{fig:intro_degree}), where a small subset of items accounts for most behaviors, leaving the majority of items with sparse behavior data.
-This combination of noisy data and data sparsity further amplifies the difficulty of modeling substitutable and complementary relationships effectively.
+Modeling substitutable and complementary relationships between items poses two key challenges. \textbf{(i) Noisy weak supervision.} These relationships rarely come with explicit labels and are typically approximated from user behaviors, \eg \textit{co-view} and \textit{co-purchase} edges as weak signals for substitutability and complementarity~\cite{decgcn,dhgan,hetasage,transgat,chen2023enhanced,a2cf,sceptre,ye2023,hao2020p,lva} respectively.
+However, co-view/co-purchase does not necessarily imply true substitute/complement relations (\Cref{fig:intro}), which introduces label noise during training and also complicates evaluation. \textbf{(ii) Long-tail sparsity.} User behaviors follow heavy-tailed distributions (\Cref{fig:intro_degree}): a small fraction of head items dominates interactions, while most tail items have sparse or missing behavioral links.
+The combination of noisy weak supervision and long-tail sparsity makes it difficult to infer reliable item-item relationships, especially for cold-start and tail items.

-Existing studies have explored substitutable and complementary recommendation~\cite{a2cf,dhgan,decgcn,sceptre,ye2023,clva,hetasage}.
-GNN-based methods~\cite{decgcn,dhgan,hetasage,transgat,chen2023enhanced, he2023robust, jiao2024rethinking, he2024co, chen2023improving, infomotif, protocf} learns item representations by exploring the topological structure of item-item associations derived from user behavior data.
-Other approaches focus on modeling item content information~\cite{a2cf,sceptre,ye2023,hao2020p}, employing methods such as Variational Autoencoders (VAEs)~\cite{lva}.
-These methods overlook the fundamental challenges of noisy user behaviors and data sparsity.

-\textbf{Our Insight}: User behavior data provides valuable implicit associations between items.
-However, noisy behavior data and heavy-tailed distributions make it difficult to accurately model substitutable and complementary relationships.
-Conversely, item metadata, which serves as ground truth descriptors of items, is more robust to noisy user behaviors and data sparsity but lacks the ability to effectively capture item-item associations.
-Therefore, denoising user behavior data while incorporating item metadata is crucial for modeling substitutable and complementary relationships.